elisabettadecao/elisabettadecao.github.io/research/index.md

 * "The impact of the family planning program on fertility and mortality" with Nicola Barban and Marco Francesconi.

+* "Understanding key barriers to Female Labor Force Participation: Sexual Harassment in the Workplace" with Niaz Asadullah and Elena Pisanelli

 ## Publications